ccnlab/deep-obj-cat/sims/saccade/README.md

 * `SEF` is supplementary / second-order eye fields, which learns to predict FEF activity, and provides more strategic top-down motor plans to FEF, e.g., for sequencing etc.

 * `LIP` receives from and predicts V1, S1e, and FEF, sending activity to FEF and SEF to drive saccades to the attentionally-selected V1 target.

+## Circuits

+* `V1 -> LIP <-> FEF <-> MDe -> SCd` -- basic sensory-motor pathway, where the visual target represented in LIP drives motor output, with FEF tansforming the retinotopic coordinates of LIP into the polar motor coordinates of MD which is constrained by SCd for its representational structure.
+In the model, the MDe plus phase driven by SCd corollary discharge acts like a standard target layer.

 # Paradigm